Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *d) A document may be restricted if directly ordered by the Class-X Overwatch.*

-When detailing any actions “On-Site”, the Articles of Service is only bound upon states considered as “public servers”.
+7) When detailing any actions “On-Site”, the Articles of Service is only bound upon states considered as “public servers”.
 States considered “private servers” are unbounded by the Articles of Service, and may have separate clauses only for actions “On-Site”.

 # **Article 2: Code of Conduct**
 > Any clause within this article is to be followed at all times by any personnel bound to these Articles of Service, from time of admittance to the Corporation to the time of departure to the Corporation.

-Section 1: Overall Etiquette
+## **Section 1: Overall Etiquette**
-Any clause within this section is to be followed at all times within any Nova Corporation related system or forum, whether it be On-Site, or within a communication platform.
+> Any clause within this section is to be followed at all times within any Nova Corporation related system or forum, whether it be On-Site, or within a communication platform.

-All Nova Corporation Personnel are to treat all other Nova Corporation Personnel, and Nova Corporation Property with respect, with no discrimination or exception.
+1) All Nova Corporation Personnel are to treat all other Nova Corporation Personnel, and Nova Corporation Property with respect, with no discrimination or exception.

-Nova Corporation Property includes, but is not limited to, Test Subjects, Vehicles, and Weapons.
+*a) Nova Corporation Property includes, but is not limited to, Test Subjects, Vehicles, and Weapons.*

-All Nova Corporation Personnel are disallowed to issue unnecessary insults with an offensive tone to them.
+*b) All Nova Corporation Personnel are disallowed to issue unnecessary insults with an offensive tone to them.*

-Discussion, Hinting, and Distribution of restricted material is strictly prohibited in an area where personnel of relatively lower access to said material is present or could be present.
+2) Discussion, Hinting, and Distribution of restricted material is strictly prohibited in an area where personnel of relatively lower access to said material is present or could be present.
 Restricted material may be discussed with fellow Corporation Personnel who also have the required access, but in a private environment.

-Should a breach of restricted material occur, actions dictated within the Information Breach Procedures are to be followed at all times.
+*a) Should a breach of restricted material occur, actions dictated within the Information Breach Procedures are to be followed at all times.*

-Should a Corporation Personnel state that he or she violated, or will violate the Articles of Service, they may be treated as suspects of a violation and evidence of such is to be added to any subsequent investigations.
+3) Should a Corporation Personnel state that he or she violated, or will violate the Articles of Service, they may be treated as suspects of a violation and evidence of such is to be added to any subsequent investigations.

 Should a Corporation Personnel witness a perceived violation of the Articles of Service, they are to report such violation to the proper authority.
 Should a violation reference a clause within Article 2, such a violation is to be reported to the Regulations Department Public Discord.
 Should a violation reference any other perceived clause be for a personnel on a specific department, the violation would then be reported to the department’s high command, and transferred from there.